kinopio-club/kinopio-client/src/help/press-kit.md

 ## Vector Logos

-Feel free to change the colors of these to work with your web design, but try not to change the actual curves.
+Feel free to change the colors of these to work with your design, but try not to change the actual curves.

 <p>
 <img src="https://updates.kinopio.club/pages/help/posts/press-kit/wordmark.svg" class="no-shadow"/>